DrKGD/pragma.nvim/README.md

 - [ ] Add handling for more special buffers
 - [ ] Add more actions
 - [ ] Read/Import layout from json/toml
+- [ ] More default layouts
+- [ ] More Pragma actions
+  - [ ] Define one or more layout cycles (e.g. `[fakezen, vvh, vv]`), which provides a better solution when the user cannot decide which layout is the better one

 ## Setup and Installation